Oneflow-Inc/libai/docs/source/tutorials/Build_New_Project_on_LiBai.md

 First, config has several necessary fields:
 - `train`: It contains training related parameters and is a dict type.
 - `model`: Model used by the task, specify the generation method in the file, due to the characteristics of lazycall, the model     will be generated at runtime.
 - `optim`: Optimizer related.
-If not defined, the default will be used.
+Default to AdamW.
-- `lr_scheduler`: Related to learning rate, If not defined, the default will be used.
+- `lr_scheduler`: Related to learning rate, Default to warmup cosine decay lr-scheduler.
 - `graph`: Import directly, and the model will be automatically converted to graph during operation.

 > All imported modules must take LiBai as the root directory, otherwise, the saved `yaml` file will not be able to save the correct path of the module, resulting in an error when reading `yaml`, so the experiment cannot be reproduced.